youssef-ggg/littleClinic-API/README.md

 # Littile Clinc Api

-To manage the backend of the littile clinic app.
+To manage the littile clinic app.

 ## Features.
 * Patients managment module including an appointments log and a diagnosis history.